marcglasberg/async_redux/README.md

 The abstract `reduce()` method signature has a return type of `FutureOr<AppState?>`, but your concrete reducers must return one or the other: `AppState?` or `Future<AppState?>`.

-That's necessary because AsyncRedux knows if a reducer is sync or async by checking your `reducer()` method signature.
+That's necessary because AsyncRedux knows if a reducer is sync or async by checking your `reduce()` method signature.
 If it is `FutureOr<AppState?>`, it can't know if it's sync or async, and will throw a `StoreException`: